 Refugees Receiving JDC Aid in Camp Fadhala, Morocco, 1944 (PDF 899 KB): This is a list of 853 refugees in Camp Fadhala, a transit camp for refugees who arrived from Spain.
 With most doors closed to European Jewry, JDC helped recruit refugees to the safe haven near Casablanca, providing support for care and maintenance, as well as equipment.
 Residents of the camp were from Greece, Yugoslavia, Tripoli and Malta, and the camp harbored both Jewish and non-Jewish refugees, including a Roma minority.

-Jewish Refugees in Spain who Received Visas to Canada, 1944 (PDF 2.54 MB): List of European Jewish families who had escaped the Nazis and were living in the Iberian Peninsula in1944.
+Jewish Refugees in Spain Who Received Visas to Canada, 1944 (PDF 2.54 MB): European Jewish families who had escaped the Nazis and were living in the Iberian Peninsula in1944.
 The refugees were aided by JDC.
 These lists include families who had received visas to Canada with JDC assistance.

 European Jewish Refugee Arrivals from Havana to Miami, 1944-1945 (PDF 2.70 MB): These 1944-1945 lists detail European Jewish refugees from Havana, Cuba, arriving in Miami, Florida in the postwar period, where they were assisted by JDC and the National Council of Jewish Women.
 Descriptive material such as full names, relatives, ages, birthplace and wartime location are listed.